Frequently Asked Questions

 Who is eligible to submit an award nomination?

-Bronze Quill is open to all communications professionals, including freelancers and those working in agencies, nonprofit organizations or corporations.
+The Bronze Quill Awards are open to all communications professionals, including freelancers and those working in agencies, nonprofit organizations or corporations.
 You do NOT have to be an IABC member to enter the competition or attend the awards gala, but members do receive a discount for both entry prices and event reservations.

 To take advantage of the member discount, take a moment now to join IABC, one of the most robust, full-service professional organizations in the world.